stuffware/discord-disk-usage-report/README.md

 5. You can test it with `sudo su` followed by `run-parts /etc/cron.daily`, but beware that that will run EVERYTHING in cron.daily.
 Note also that simply calling it with `sudo` will not change to the root user like cron does, so it's not a true test (just in case).
 Alternatively, you can just wait a day.

+6. Optionally, you can edit the `TZ=` portion of the script to change the timezone of the `timestamp` variable, or edit the area between the two `EOM`s to change the exact message being posted.
+Have fun, and let me know if you do anything cool with it!

+## Next Steps for this repo

+I would really like to make this script not repeat itself, if the disk usage hasn't changed in the last hour.
+So there isn't a bunch of activity in that discord channel when things are not being downloaded / moved around.

 ## About the `send-message` script

-Note: This repo is a fork of my [mturley/curl-discord-cronjob](https://github.com/mturley/curl-discord-cronjob) repo, with the `disk-usage-report` script replacing the `example` script found there.
+Note: This repo is a fork of my [mturley/curl-discord-cronjob(https://github.com/mturley/curl-discord-cronjob) repo, with the `disk-usage-report` script replacing the `example` script found there.
 See the README over there for more details on how the `send-message` script works.

-## Next Steps

-I would really like to make this script not repeat itself, if the disk usage hasn't changed in the last hour.
-So there isn't a bunch of activity in that discord channel when things are not being downloaded / moved around.